department-of-veterans-affairs/vets-website/content/pages/health-care/health-conditions/conditions-related-to-service-era/korean-war.md

 <ol class="process">
 <li class="process-step list-one">

-Talk to your primary health care provider or your local VA environmental health coordinator about other health concerns related to your military service.
-[Find your local VA environmental health coordinator](https://www.publichealth.va.gov/exposures/coordinators.asp).
+Talk to your primary health care provider or your local VA environmental health coordinator about other health concerns related to your military service. <a href="https://www.publichealth.va.gov/exposures/coordinators.asp"><span class="usa-sr-only">This will open a new website.</span>Find your local VA environmental health coordinator</a>.

 </li>